The Follow up Onboarding process¶

 If defined in the RUA, the using centre needs to take the action to fulfill the duties to cooperate (e.g. buy licenses, order + set up hardware).
 As soon as duties to cooperate are fulfilled, the using centre should inform the service provider.
 The fulfilled duties are documented in an acceptance protocol which is signed by both using centre and service provider.

 What follows then is the technical authorisation of the using center to access the service in terms of Virtual Organization (VO) enablement by the service provider (if no RUA is negotiated, this is where the process goes on).
 For the definition of VO please check chapter “1.1 Definitions” of the Top Level Infrastructure Policy.
 This step includes possible preparation work required on the service provider side.

 As soon as both the VO is enabled from service provider side and the VO enablement in Cloud Portal has been successfully triggered by Plony, the Cloud Portal Manager can give the “Ready for testing” information to service provider and using centre.
 The using centre is then asked to test the service access before informing all of their users about the service.
 If tests are not successful, the process routes back to the VO enablement done by the service provider.
 If the tests are successful, the results are documented in an acceptance protocol and the using centre can now inform it’s users about the new service being available for use.

-When a user from the using centre then clicks on “Use service” in Helmholtz Cloud Portal, they may need to perform service enablement activities described in the Service Canvas and Helmholtz Cloud Portal.
+When a user from the using centre then clicks on “Use service” in Helmholtz Cloud Portal, they may need to perform service enablement activities described in Helmholtz Cloud Portal.
 Anyway, the user can then start using the service.
 If defined limits (e.g. storage capacity, maximum number of users) are about to be reached, the Cloud Portal Manager will inform service provider and using centre.
 Service provider and using centre may then re-negotiate usage conditions (if more capacity is required).